penguincoco/CSVToYarnParser/README.md

 # Creating and Populating `AvailableActions`
 ![Actions Dictionary](image.png)

-If you are using [YarnCommands]([url](https://docs.yarnspinner.dev/yarn-spinner-for-unity/creating-commands-functions)), make sure you use a special, consistent syntax for calling them.
+If you are using [YarnCommands](https://docs.yarnspinner.dev/yarn-spinner-for-unity/creating-commands-functions), make sure you use a special, consistent syntax for calling them.
+In my example, we used `SYSTEM` in column A, and used square brackets ([ ]) on both sides of the `YarnCommand`'s name to let the parser know to search for a `YarnCommand`.
+, make sure you use a special, consistent syntax for calling them.
 The `Action Editor` allows you to add the syntax on your spreadsheet and associated `YarnCommand` as Key-Value pairs (KVP) and store them to a ScriptableObject.
 You can also have multiple Dictionaries.
 This allows you to parse different sheets  and read from different dictionaries if desired!

 Right click: Create > Utilities > Available Actions Database.
 This will create a `AvailableActionsData` base that must be saved to the `Resources` folder.
 If it is not, when parsing a `.csv` an error will be thrown.